abcjamesjordan/abcjamesjordan/README.md

 ### I am passionate about all things data continuously learning new skills and tools.

-Data Analyst currently working at a startup in the Healthcare industry with a rigorous education in engineering, statistics, and science.
-I am passionate about finding ways to solve complex problems and generate meaningful value out of data.
-The world of big data is here to stay and we have only scratched the surface of the value it can provide us!

 - 💸 I'm currently working at a startup as a Data Analyst
 - ☁️ I'm currently learning to apply data engineering techniques in the cloud (AWS)
 - 💡 I'm looking to collaborate on ways I can apply my skills in innovative and impactful ways